Garmin Bounce Review 2026: Is It Worth the Premium Price?

 Check the current price on Amazon

-Yes, and this is the biggest upgrade over the original Garmin Bounce.
-The Bounce 2 has a built-in speaker and microphone that support two-way voice calling over LTE.
+The Bounce 2 has a built-in speaker and microphone for voice calling.
 Your child can call parent-approved contacts, and you can call the watch from your phone.
 Calls connect in 3 to 6 seconds with good signal and audio quality is clear in most environments.
 All contacts are managed through the Garmin Jr. parent app, so your child can only call numbers you have approved.

-No. The Garmin Bounce 2 does not include a camera, and there is no video calling capability.
+The Bounce 2 does not include a camera or video calling capability.
 This is a deliberate design choice to keep the watch focused on safety, fitness, and communication rather than entertainment.
 If a camera and video calling are important to your family, consider the TickTalk 5 which includes both features at a lower price point.

-Yes.
-The Garmin Bounce 2 is rated at 5 ATM, meaning it is safe for swimming in pools and open water.
 It is genuinely swim-proof, not just splashproof.
-My daughter wore it in the pool multiple times over six weeks with zero issues.
+Our tester wore it in the pool multiple times over six weeks with zero issues.
 The watch also tracks swim laps, duration, and basic stroke data -- a feature no other kids smartwatch offers.
 For a full comparison of waterproof kids watches, see our best waterproof smartwatches for kids guide.

 If the lack of voice calling on the original Bounce frustrated you, the Bounce 2 is a worthwhile upgrade.
 Voice calling, the AMOLED display, full keyboard messaging, and Amazon Music are all meaningful improvements.
 However, if your child is happy with messaging-only communication and the original Bounce is meeting your family's needs, there is no urgent reason to spend another $300.
 The original Bounce's GPS accuracy, battery life, and durability are still excellent.
 Read our original Garmin Bounce review for a refresher on what it offers.